nova-iris/hydrangeas/README.md

-# Repo that use terraform and ansible to deploy some services
+# Using terraform and ansible to deploy some services